History

 OEPI is a not-for-profit research arm of the education community and is funded through dues from members ranging from school districts to statewide education organizations.
 These funds provide the resources necessary for the OEPI experts and consultants to conduct research, analyze data, and provide recommendations for solutions to state policy issues.

-The governance of OEPI includes eight trustees who oversee the work of the organization.
+The governance of OEPI includes seven trustees who oversee the work of the organization.
 The trustees have appointed a team of officers to conduct the day-to-day operations of OEPI and to coordinate with the experts.

 Trustees: